BAAI-DCAI/Bunny/README.md

 ## News and Updates

-* 2024.03.06 🔥 **Bunny training data is released!** Check more details about Bunny-v1.0-data [here](https://www.modelscope.cn/datasets/BoyaWu10/Bunny-v1.0-data)!
+* 2024.03.06 🔥 **Bunny training data is released!** Check more details about Bunny-v1.0-data in [HuggingFace](https://huggingface.co/datasets/BoyaWu10/Bunny-v1_0-data) or [ModelScope](https://www.modelscope.cn/datasets/BoyaWu10/Bunny-v1.0-data)!
 * 2024.02.20 🔥 **Bunny technical report is ready!** Check more details about Bunny [here](https://arxiv.org/abs/2402.11530)!
 * 2024.02.07 🔥 **Bunny is released!** Bunny-v1.0-3B built upon SigLIP and Phi-2 outperforms the state-of-the-art MLLMs, not only in comparison with models of similar size but also against larger MLLMs (7B), and even achieves performance on par with LLaVA-13B!